-Mr. James Gruppe, P.E.
+Ms. Nicole Smith, P.E.
 NYSDEC Division of Materials Management, Region 7 615 Erie Boulevard West Syracuse, New York 13204

-Re: Solvay Wastebeds 9-15 Site, Towns of Camillus and Geddes, Onondaga County, NY Site No. 73-40-76 (Consent Order Index # D-7-0001-02-03) Consent Order Deliverables
+Re: Solvay Wastebeds 9-15 Site, Towns of Camillus and Geddes, Onondaga County, NY Site No. 73-40-76 (Consent Order Index # D-7-0001-02-03) Performance Verification Plan Consent Order Deliverables

-Dear Mr. Gruppe:
+Dear Ms. Smith:

-In accordance with the referenced Consent Order, Ramboll Americas Engineering Solutions, Inc. (Ramboll) has finalized the Site Closure Plan and Off-Site Surrounding Affected Area (SAA) Restoration Plan on behalf of Honeywell to incorporate the Department's June 25, 2019 comments, in accordance with Honeywell's responses dated October 23, 2019.
+In accordance with the referenced Consent Order, Ramboll Americas Engineering Solutions, Inc. (Ramboll) has finalized the Performance Verification Plan on behalf of Honeywell to incorporate the Department's June 25, 2019 comments, in accordance with Honeywell's responses dated October 23, 2019.
+This plan is a companion document to the Site Closure and Surrounding Affected Area Restoration plans submitted on December 31, 2020, and the Operation and Maintenance Plan submitted on February 19, 2021.
+Three supporting documents regarding the willow and salt marsh demonstrations, and evaluation of the monitoring data collected since 2012 will be submitted under separate cover.